Augmentation approaches for Mixed Integer Programming: Building a finite test set

 \begin{lemma} Assuming the situation of the previous description, Algorithm \ref{alg: Buscando q} terminates and satisfies its specifications. \end{lemma} \begin{proof} First, we are going to show that the algorithm terminates.
 For that, note that all possible directions $\vt$ generated by the algorithm have the same integer part.
-With this in mind and using the definition of $\SP$ sets, we only get directions that moves $\vx_0$ to a new basic integer solution.
-As the number of sets is finite and we only branch each direction once, the procedure terminates and outputs a finite set.
+With this in mind and using the definition of the set of adjacents to a basic-integer solution, we only get directions that move $\vx_0$ to a new basic-integer solution.
+As those sets are finite and we only branch each solution once, the procedure terminates and outputs a finite set.